A study of interacting scalar field model from the perspective of the dynamical systems theory: Phase space analysis of the system ( ) with different choices of interaction terms and potentials

 First, we consider the interaction term

 where $\eta$ is the coupling parameter measures the strength of the interaction.
 Positivity of the coupling parameter indicates the energy transfers from DE to DM which is required to alleviate the coincidence problem and is compatible with second law of thermodynamics.
-Using the term of (\ref{Interaction1}) in the autonomous system (\ref{Gen_autonomous}) with inverse square form of potential and coupling function of scalar field, i.e., $V(\phi)=V_{0}\phi^{-2}~~\mbox{and}~~\lambda(\phi)=\lambda_{0}\phi^{-2}$ such that $s$ and $u$ become constant parameters which leading to a 3D autonomous system as $\frac{ds}{dN}=0$ in equation (\ref{s_equation}) and $\frac{du}{dN}=0$ in equation (\ref{u_equation}).
-Note that for such inverse square form of potential and of non-canonical coupling term with $V_0=\lambda_{0}$, the autonomous system leads to a two dimensional system because the dynamical behavior of two variables $y$ and $z$ in Eqn.(\ref{dynamical_variables}) are same.
+Using the term of (\ref{Interaction1}) in the system (\ref{Gen_autonomous}) with inverse square form of potential and coupling function of scalar field, i.e., $V(\phi)=V_{0}\phi^{-2}~~\mbox{and}~~\lambda(\phi)=\lambda_{0}\phi^{-2}$ such that $s$ and $u$ become constant parameters which leading to a 3D autonomous system as $\frac{ds}{dN}=0$ in equation (\ref{s_equation}) and $\frac{du}{dN}=0$ in equation (\ref{u_equation}).
+Note that for $V_0=\lambda_{0}$ the autonomous system leads to a two dimensional system because the dynamical behavior of two variables $y$ and $z$ in eq.(\ref{dynamical_variables}) are same.
 As a result, in the study of this model with inverse square potential term for both the potential ($V(\phi)$) and coupling ($\lambda(\phi)$), we shall study only 2D dynamical system by replacing the variable $z$ with $y$, and the constant parameter $u$ with $s$.
 Now, 2D autonomous system in $x-y$ takes the following form:

-The system (\ref{auto-Int-1}) has singularities at x=0~~and~~y=0 respectively.
-To remove these, the right hand side (r.h.s) of each equation of the system (\ref{auto-Int-1}) is multiplied by $ xy^2 $.
+The system (\ref{auto-Int-1}) has singularities at $x=0$~~and~~$y=0$ respectively.
+To remove these, the right hand side (r.h.s) of each equation of the system (\ref{auto-Int-1}) is multiplied by $ x^2y^2 $.
 Then the system (\ref{auto-Int-1}) reduces to the form :~~\\